 There are several ways to get to Athens.
 You can do so by airplane, train, and ferry.

-The most popular way to get to Athens is by airplane.
+The most popular way to get to the city is by airplane.

 Many airlines go to Athens International Airport.
 Both airlines flying within Europe, and airlines serving destinations outside of Europe.

 From Athens International Airport it is about 20 kilometers to the city of Athens.
-There are several ways to get to the city centre.
+There are several ways to get to the city center.